Angelina Jolie says she felt held hostage by Brad Pitt on a plane trip; magazine discloses process

 The magazine “People” had access to a copy of the complaint, which reveals new details of the fight between the couple.
 Angelina Jolie now wants to include the documents, requested under a pseudonym, to the file of the legal battle for the custody of the six children, fruits of her old relationship with Brad Pitt.

-According to People magazine, Angelina Jolie claimed that a drunk Pitt “imitated the behavior of a monster and yelled at them” in the episode that took place six years ago.
-The children were “in a state of shock”, said Jolie, who said she was “frozen, scared and didn’t know what to do” at the time, and that the situation made her “feel like a hostage”.

-hookup: Gabi Martins says that Viih Tube ‘has calmed down’ and jokes about keeping her friend’s ‘taker’ throne
+Pegação: Gabi Martins says that Viih Tube ‘has calmed down’ and jokes about keeping her friend’s ‘catcher’ throne

 A representative for Brad Pitt told “People” that there was “nothing new” in the documents and that both parties have copies of the complaint since the investigation was closed by the FBI.